emmanuelframos-zz/hibernate-playground/README.md

-# hibernate-playground
+# Hibernate Playground
-Playground to explore High Performance with Hibernate
+Playground to explore High Performance with Hibernate.